Kararwaldeepak/Kararwaldeepak/README.md

 <h1 align="center">

-Welcome to the World of Terahertz Science
+Welcome to the regime of terahertz Science
 <small>— KARARWAL Deepak</small>
 </h1>